elphinhote/Portfolio-Three/README.md

 ## Description

-The updated portfolio contains homework assignments and a fullstack project PubSpace to update a responsive portfolio.
+The updated portfolio contains homework assignments and a fullstack project called PubSpace to update a responsive portfolio.

 This includeds the App titles.

 Live links to the deployed Apps.

-An updated resume with a list of technologies used.
+An updated resume with a list of technologies.

 1-2 sentences describing the app.